 The next step is to obtain an interview with the right person.
 If you're not certain who that is, call the organization to find out.
 Administrative aides and receptionists can be very helpful if you're courteous and clear in your questioning.
 Assure them that you're looking for information, not a job.
 Ask for a 15 or 20 (never more than 30) minute appointment.
 If you reach the person you wish to interview on the phone, explain who you are, why you're calling, and what sort of information you're looking for.
 (It's helpful to practice this ahead of time.)
 If you've been given a referral, be sure to state that.
 Sometimes the person who gave you the referral will arrange an appointment for you or will contact the individual and let him/her know to expect your call or letter.
 Some people write before they call, explaining in the letter what they want and stating when they will call to arrange for an interview.
 You can experiment with different approaches.

 When you arrive for the interview, be prepared.
 Learn as much as you can ahead of time from written sources.
 Make a list of questions that will help you to learn what you want to know.
 Such questions should seek information not readily available from other sources; asking a stockbroker what stockbrokers do is a waste of the person's time.
-Refer to Career Guide C6, Information Interview Questions, to get ideas for questions to ask.
+Refer to the Information Interview Questions handout, to get ideas for questions to ask.
 Finally, questions should be open-ended, not closed.
 "Yes/No" questions are out.

 CLOSED QUESTION: "Do you like your work?"
 "Yes" Dead silence....